Ogg's Torsion conjecture: Fifty years later: Exceptional quadratic points

 \section{Exceptional quadratic points}

-\vv Let $N$ be prime, and $w_N\colon X_0(N)\to X_0(N)$ the Atkin-Lehner involution.
+\vv Let $N$ be prime, and $w_N\colon X_0(N)\to X_0(N)$ the Atkin--Lehner involution.
 This involution is given by sending a pair (representing a point in $X_0(N)$) \vv ---consisting of an elliptic curve $E$ and $C_N$ a cyclic subgroup of order $N$--- \vv to the pair